horker/oxyplotcli2/docs/md/New-OxyPieSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.PieSeries object that represents a series for pie/circle/doughnut charts.
+Returns an object that represents a series for pie/circle/doughnut charts.

 The arc length/central angle/area of each slice is proportional to the quantity it represents.
  See [Pie charts](http://en.wikipedia.org/wiki/Pie_chart).